Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 BlackVPN No logging

 They do keep your email address and payment details, though.
-But they wouldn’t be connected to online logs showing what you did.
+But these wouldn’t be connected to online logs showing your online activities.

 So in that respect, your exposure is pretty limited.

-2. Supports Three Protocols, with Strong AES-256 Encryption
+2. Supports Multiple Protocols with Strong AES-256 Encryption

-BlackVPN supports the following tunneling protocols: OpenVPN, SSTP, or L2TP/IPSec.
-OpenVPN is the default option, with ready-made clients already setup to work out of the box.
+BlackVPN supports several tunneling protocols: OpenVPN, WireGuard, IKEv2/IPSec, and L2TP/IPSec.
+OpenVPN remains the default option, with ready-made clients already set up to work out of the box.

-BlackVPN follows this up with the 256-bit encryption, which is used and approved by governments the world over.
+BlackVPN uses 256-bit encryption, which is the industry standard used and approved by governments worldwide.

 So it should be good enough for you in most cases, too.

-The second was that you have to close the app to change locations.
-Pain the butt.
+The second is that you still have to close the app to change locations on some devices, which can be inconvenient.

-Fortunately, this last one is covered by an always-on kill switch.
+Fortunately, this last issue is covered by an always-on kill switch.

 All BlackVPN clients have a built-in kill switch that’s activated by default.
 So no need to worry about accidentally exposing your location or browsing data when switching servers.